-- 9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment?

-- □ Pet Shop

-- ⊠ Rescue organisation or shelter

-- □ Unsure

-10. Who should be responsible for bearing the cost of that assessment?

-- ⊠ Pet Shop

-- \boxtimes Rescue organisation or shelter

-- □ Unsure

-- 11. Who should be responsible for carrying out the health and behaviour assessment?

-- ⊠ Veterinarian

-- ☑ Dog behaviouralist

-- ☑ Dog trainers

-- Other please specify: What training / accreditation will be mandatory?

-- □ Unsure

-Questions - Veterinarians

-- 12. What aspects of a dog's health and behaviour should be assessed by a veterinarian?

-- □ Physical health

-- □ Temperament

-- □ Response to adverse situations (noise etc.)

-- \Box Ability to be trained

-- □ Interaction with other animals

-- Other please specify:

-- 13. What would this cost?
+9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? □ Pet Shop ⋈ Rescue organisation or shelter □ Unsure 10.
+Who should be responsible for bearing the cost of that assessment? ☑ Pet Shop ☑ Rescue organisation or shelter ☐ Unsure The cost would be ultimately paid by the new owners who should only be charged for the cost associated with that assessment.
+There should be no profit made from that assessment, it should only be the cost recovered.
+11. Who should be responsible for carrying out the health and behaviour assessment?
+Veterinarian Dog behaviouralist Dog trainers ○ Other - please specify: I am not sure who is the best but they must be trained, qualified and have working knowledge to be able to do this assessment □ Unsure Questions - Veterinarians 12.
+What aspects of a dog's health and behaviour should be assessed by a veterinarian?
+Physical health Temperament Response to adverse situations (noise etc.) Ability to be trained ☐ Interaction with other animals ☐ Other - please specify: